 When the pandemic upended our normal lives across the world, it also temporarily delayed, possibly for years, projects that had been in development in many museums and institutions.
 It was a perfect moment for the CMA to reconsider their schedule of exhibitions by drawing on its own resources.
 So they went off to explore the vault.
 While the CMA has more than 63,000 objects in its permanent collection, only about 4,600 are on view in the galleries.
 Works remain in storage for various reasons: some are light sensitive, some have condition issues, some have contested attributions and others simply do not fit into the narratives or finite spaces of the galleries.

-Twenty Personal Stories
+Twenty Personal Stories from Storage

 The Curator of Korean Art at Cleveland